-Toaster ovens are designed to be versatile.
+Toaster ovens are designed to be versatile kitchen appliances.
 In an ideal world, they would completely replace your toaster, microwave, and conventional oven.
 While this ideal model doesn't exist, we left our testing feeling that most models could handle 90% of the cooking and reheating done in the majority of households.
-In this article we present the pros and cons of toaster ovens and lay out a step by step guide for selecting the right product.
+In this article, we present the pros and cons of toaster ovens and layout a step-by-step guide for selecting the right product.

 Why You Should Buy a Toaster Oven